Atkinss1/timer/README.md

 * `welcome-alarm`: This function will be called when you run `node timer2.js`.
 * `goodbyeFunc`: This function will be called when you exit the program via `CTRL + C` or the timer ends.
+* `countDown`: This function will be called when you select a numerical value and displays a visual count down.

 ## Acknowledgements